wdannial/IT-Automation-Portfolio/README.md

 # IT-Automation-Portfolio
-A collection of Powershell tools and SOPs for automating IT Operations.
+A collection of Powershell tools and documentation for automating IT Operations.